ponnhide/patchworklib/README.md

 </details>

 ## Usage
+> _If you want to know how to use patchworklib in detail, please see [API.md](https://github.com/ponnhide/patchworklib/blob/main/API.md)._
+>
 Using `patchworklib`, you can quickly and freely arrange matplotlib plots with only `|` and `/` oparators as follows.

 ```python